djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/README.md

-# Seamless Auto Insurance Claim Process with Tailored Recommendations
+# Auto Insurance Claim Processing

 ## Introduction:
 Greetings introduce you to WatsonxAutoClaims, a revolutionary digital platform that transforms the auto insurance claim process through the power of Agentic AI.